-A Minimum Viable Solution (MVS), as the term suggests, is the minimum you can invest in order to reveal and demonstrate what a solution is and is capable of, or, as Ash Maurya wrote in Scaling Lean, “[a]n MV[S] is the smallest solution that creates and captures monetizable value from users.”
+A Minimum Viable Solution (MVS), is the minimum you can invest to reveal and demonstrate what a solution is and is capable of.
+As Ash Maurya wrote in Scaling Lean, “[a]n MV[S] is the smallest solution that creates and captures monetizable value from [customers].”

-For a website, maybe the MVS is a landing page and dropdown lists etc., but you don’t have the backend program, a backend database attached, or credit card facilities yet.
-If you’re thinking of starting a restaurant, maybe the MVS is walking down the high street in themed costume with a platter of giveaway samples – next time you do the same but try to sell the samples.
+For a website, the MVS may be a landing page with dropdown lists, but without fully functioning buttons, the backend program, a backend database, or credit card facilities yet.
+If you’re thinking of starting a restaurant, maybe the MVS is walking down the high street in themed costume with a platter of giveaway samples.
+If you are successful in giving away free food, you can extend the experiment by repeating what you did previously another day but then try to sell the samples.